Becoming a parent

 There's also a range of local and national support available, to help you and your baby.

-Herefordshire Council offer a range of services for children and families, including:
+Herefordshire Council offer a range of information and services for children and families, including:

 - Herefordshire Healthy Mums which offer a free 12 week course to help mums with little ones under the age of 2, provide a healthy lifestyle for them and their family.

 - Children's centres which provide different services for under five's, their families and carers, across the county.

 - Parenting courses which cover all ages from birth to 18 years old.

 - Registering a birth once your little one has arrived, along with information on naming ceremonies.
 Don't forget, you'll also need to register your baby with your GP surgery.

 DadPad, which has been developed alongside the NHS, offer an essential guide for new dads, which gives you the knowledge and practical skills you need to support yourself, your partner and your new baby.